bwakedavis/bwakedavis.github.io/content/blog/reactjs/index.markdown

 **Reactjs** React JS is a open source frontend JavaScript library that focuses on building reach user interfaces.
 It has a component based architecture and handles DOM update gracefully.
-You can intergrate other third party packages into react and react too intergrate with other applications or a portion of an application gracefully.
+You can integrate other third party packages into react and react too integrate with other applications or a portion of an application gracefully.

 To get started with reactjs you need *nodejs*, *a code editor* and *npm*.